 So this Tuna Tartare with Lychees recipe I’m sharing today is inspired by this incredible rafting trip in the Kimberly’s.
 Sashimi grade freshwater barramundi is a premium fish that’s generally not available to ordinary folk like me, it’s reserved for posh restaurants.
 So I used tuna, which is much more readily available.

-But you can make this with any sashimi grade fish you want.
+But just like with other raw fish dishes like Ceviche and Poke Bowls, you can make this with any sashimi grade fish you want.
 It just has to be sashimi grade fish, which means fresh, fresh, fresh!!!
 Most fish mongers have a sign indicating which fish are sashimi-grade.
 If not, just ask them which fish are “sashimi-grade”.

 I feel like I say those words a lot to my local fish monger.
 I’m sure he will agree. 😉